 Many people do not believe that people in this profession earn a good living.
-In fact, a professional plumber can make up to $103,731 per year.
+A professional plumber can make up to $101,190 per year.
 They earn this much by receiving large sums of money for a few minutes of plumbing work.
 Plumbing is one of the professions that can earn you a six-figure salary.

 On the other hand, becoming a plumber is a difficult process that may take several years to complete (though not as difficult as endless college classes and student debt).
 With a license, you can make way more than a regular tradesperson with no special skills would make!
 It would be best to enroll in a technical plumbing course and obtain an apprenticeship.
 Plumbing unions typically run apprenticeship programs.
 The plan is to pair aspiring apprentices with plumbers who already have a license to work in the field.

 A career in the HVAC-R or heating, ventilation, air conditioning, and refrigeration industry may appear to be pretty blue-collar.
 But did you know that the average, everyday HVAC technician’s salary today may be comparable to the wages of careers requiring a four-year university degree?
 That’s right.
 You read that correctly.
 HVAC technicians who do not have a college degree have the potential to earn a high salary.